ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 ### PRDs and Specs

 A Product Requirements Document (PRD), sometimes also called a product specification, or just a spec, is an essential part of the product development process.
-Note that a product spec has a different purpose and is a distinct document from a technical spec (see Technical Planning and Specifications, page 164) There are many methodologies and templates for PRDs.
+Note that a product spec has a different purpose and is a distinct document from a technical spec (see Technical Planning and Specifications, page 164).
+There are many methodologies and templates for PRDs.
 Sources like lennysnewsletter.com regularly catalog some of the most common and thorough ones.
 PRDs have a shared purpose, which is to describe the problem background as well as the why that justifies a project or feature.
-PRDs often include lists of requirements that need to be met to meet an objective.
+PRDs often include lists of requirements that need to be met to meet a business objective.
 Most PRDs leave the how of a feature to a technical spec.

 A PRD, like a technical spec, is a living document.
 As your team learns more about the problem, or as factors in the outside world change, these documents can and should change and be updated to match.
 I encourage you and your team to use these documents as a continually updated source of truth to document your considerations and ultimate decisions made during the product development process.